IanKaneshiro/Next.Js_Learning/notes.md

     - What about Dynamic pages?
       - name the folder "[slug]" with page.js inside it.
       - so it could be /blog/:slug
+    - you can group routes in a folder named "(auth)"
+      - it wont count this as a route

+- Layout.js
+  - Everything in this file shows up on each page!
+  - you can created specific layouts by making a "layouts.jsx" file in each app route folder